Secure Automation Testing at Scale Leveraging SBOX - Test Guild Podcast

 JOE:

 That's a great piece of advice.
 I always recommend people when they're starting to run right away in CI/CD and start running in parallel just to find these issues for sure.
-Absolutely, A lot has changed.
+Absolutely, a lot has changed.
 As I said, it's been three years since we last spoke.
 I know you mentioned some new features since the last time we've been on the ability to run Playwright, which seems like that's something I've been seeing a trend in as well as a lot of people using Playwright as well.
 There are a bunch of other things one, Michael, is there anything other, anything else that's built into SBOX and maybe wasn't there three years ago that we haven't covered?

 MICHAEL: